Meet the team

 Mr Greg McMahon | MBChB, MD, FRCS

 After completing his surgical training in the UK, Mr McMahon undertook post-certification training in advanced open and endovascular techniques in New Zealand.
 He was appointed as a Consultant Vascular and Endovascular Surgeon in 2015.
-He has a particular interest in minimally invasive treatments and is the Clinica Director of the Leicester, Leicestershire and Rutland Abdominal Aortic Aneurysm Screening Programme.
-He is also a Lecturer at the University of Leicester.
+He has a particular interest in minimally invasive treatments and is the Clinical Director of the Leicester, Leicestershire and Rutland Abdominal Aortic Aneurysm Screening Programme.
+He is an Honorary Senior Lecturer at the University of Leicester.

 Mr Harjeet Rayt | MBChB, MD, FRCS